 Grilled Asparagus and Endive with Favas, Orange and Mint

-- 2 heads Belgian endive, sliced lengthwise 1/8 inch thick
+- 2 heads Belgian endive, cut lengthwise into slices about 1/8 inch (3 mm) thick

 - 1 orange

-Bring a pot three-fourths full of salted water to a boil over high heat.
-Meanwhile, prepare a large bowl of ice water.
-Add the shucked fava beans to the boiling water and boil for 1 minute.
-Drain and transfer to the bowl of ice water.
-When the beans are cool, use your fingers to peel off the skins.
-Set aside.
+Bring a pot of lightly salted water to a boil over high heat.
+Add the fava beans to the boiling water and cook for 1 minute.
+Drain, rinse under cold running water and drain again.
+Pinch each bean to slip it from the skin.
+Transfer the beans to a bowl.

 Prepare a hot fire in a grill and oil the grill rack.

-Arrange the asparagus and endive on the grill, making sure they are perpendicular to the grate bars and don’t fall through the grate.
-(Alternatively, use a grill screen.)
-Grill, turning occasionally, until they are evenly charred, 2 to 3 minutes total.
-Arrange on a serving platter and season well with salt and pepper.
+Arrange the asparagus and endive on the grill, making sure they are perpendicular to the grate bars so they don’t fall through the grate.
+Grill, turning occasionally, until they are evenly charred, 2 to 3 minutes.
+Arrange on a serving platter and season with salt and pepper.

-Using a zester, zest the orange over a bowl.
-Peel and segment the orange, allowing the segments and any juices to fall into the bowl.
-Add the olive oil and, using a fork, break up the orange segments into bite-size pieces.
+Working over a bowl, grate the zest from the orange.
+Cut a thick slice from the top and bottom of the orange.
+Stand the orange upright and cut off the peel in thick strips, removing the white pith and membrane.
+Again working over the bowl, cut the segments from the membranes, allowing them and any juices to fall into the bowl.
+Add the olive oil and, using a fork, break up the orange segments into bite-sized pieces.
 Season with salt and pepper.

 Scatter the fava beans and mint on top of the grilled vegetables.
-Drizzle with the orange dressing and serve immediately.
+Drizzle with the oranges and dressing and serve immediately.
 Serves 4.